ALASdoo/alasdoo_com_v2/content/english/case-studies/helping-digital-consumer-intelligence-leader-with-skills-gap.md

 ---
 date: '2023-03-10'
 draft: false
-title: 'Helping digital consumer intelligence leader with skills gap'
+title: 'Helping digital consumer intelligence leader with skills&nbsp;gap'
-subtitle: 'Accelerating the process from ideation to realization'
+subtitle: 'Accelerating the process from ideation to&nbsp;realization'
 image: 'images/case-studies/Brandwatch.jpg'
 alt: 'A man looking at a social media data charts on a tablet.'
 industry: 'SOCIAL MEDIA ANALYTICS'